 “Okay, well I’m praying for you,” he said, and began moving towards the door.

 As the surprise subsided, I was struck by his kindness.
 More than that, I felt seen.
 I felt like God heard me, and cared enough to send someone after me.

 “I do want to talk.
 I’ll email you.”

 A week later I walked into Dr. Williams office and by the time I walked out, I felt like I’d experienced Jesus in an entirely new way.

 As I shared with him what had been going on in my life, he offered wisdom gleaned from years of working with students and from his own walk, wisdom prompted by the Holy Spirit.
-We talked about steeping ourselves in the Truth of who God says that we are, and tuning out the lies of the enemy.
+We talked about steeping ourselves in the Truth of who God says we are, and tuning out the lies of the enemy.
 In that office space, God used Dr. Williams to speak so many things I desperately needed to hear, but there was one thing especially I will never forget.

 He had me sit silently while he read aloud to me Ezekiel 34, which is fulfilled by Jesus declaring Himself the Good Shepherd in John 10.
 Ezekiel 34 is a condemnation of the Jewish religious leaders, because they had not done a good job shepherding God’s people.
 They hadn't cared for the “sheep” or sought after the lost or injured, but fed themselves instead.

 Reading this chapter out loud, you can almost hear God’s voice begin to crack.
 His anger at the mistreatment of His people is accompanied by a profound sadness.
 The care of His people matters so deeply to Him that He declares “He Himself” will now be their Shepherd.
 He cares too much to entrust that responsibility to anyone else.

 With each line Dr. Williams read, I felt that God was speaking directly to my heart.